 We're all living a Zoom life now, and if not, we're using one of several video options like Houseparty and Skype to connect with co-workers, cousins and even our neighbors right across the road.
 Some people are also conducting job interviews virtually, or even closing real estate deals.
 These online chats are helping many of us feel connected, less isolated and calmer during these uncertain days.
 They're also — quite literally — casting many of us in a bad light.

 While some of us are blessed with picture perfect lighting designs in our home, or giant picture windows that stream filtered sunlight, others are inside apartments with single light bulb fixtures that could use some help.
 Here are several options you can pick up today and try today, probably with some things in your home right now.

 Lights in front of you, and behind the camera, can add a glow to your face that's softer Getty Images

 First, put the light behind your camera — not your back.
 This goes for a window or lamp.
 Ideally, you want the light to illuminate you — so you want it pushed towards your face and body.
-Facing a window is great especially if the light it diffuse and soft, or a lamp.
+Facing a window is great, especially if the light it diffuse and soft, or you can use a lamp.

 The goal is to get the light towards your face so you're bright and clear.
 If you have a fairly hard light, think about bouncing that light against another surface instead of directing it at you.
-All that means is aiming the light at a wall next to you, for example, which then forces the light to re-aim, or bounce, towards you but is now less strong.
+All that requires is aiming the light at a wall next to you, for example, which then forces the light to re-aim, or bounce towards you, which makes it less strong.

 A simple piece of white poster board can help to bounce and soften harsh lighting Getty Images/iStockphoto